Jun 01, 2022

 When done right, objectives present a clear picture of what you are trying to achieve and show you what that success looks like.
 With that, you can easier see what your company and teams should be focused on.

-In this article, I am going to go through the process of implementing the same framework we use at Gretel.
+In this article, we go through the process of implementing the very same framework we use at Gretel.
 It's based on a common framework called OKRs (Objectives and Key Results).
-Let's jump right in.
+Let's jump right into it.

 Look at the diagram below.
 This diagram shows us each step of the process and how everything is connected.
 We're going to go through each step and cover what each one entails.

-For those of you who do have your company vision in place, this is where our whole process begins.
-While it's not the only driving force behind objectives, it is the main one and, for that reason, what we will focus on today.
+For those of you who have your company vision in place, this is where our whole process begins.
+While it's not the only driving force behind objectives, it is the main one and the reason why we are focusing here.

 What do we need to achieve to get us closer to our vision?
 That's what our objectives do.
 Each one we successfully complete takes us closer to our company vision.
 So think about your vision and what needs to happen to get there.